Address: 18 Thayer Street,

 Both of these waffles above are priced at £9 each, which is quite reasonable seeing as there are based in Central London.
 Both looked incredible and definitely worth Instagramming to share with my followers.
 I loved how my waffle looked with the chocolate and ice cream!
 A Mouthwatering dish as good as it looks! 😛

-Finally, after having our little brunch, we ended our few hours visit with a very delightful English breakfast, which looked very really fancy and one of my favourites from the day.
+Finally, after having our little brunch, we ended our few hours visits with a very delightful English breakfast, which looked very really fancy and one of my favourites from the day.

 Overall experience I felt it was really nice, I thoroughly enjoyed my time the service was really good since there had staffs asking if we required anything else whilst having our food.
 The atmosphere and environment at Pachamama were really friendly people.
 I felt the food was pretty good, although I preferred the waffle than the starters.